Messinger/busybox-teamspeak/README.md

 Now you'll find inside folder "tsbackup" a tar file with TS3 database, logs, uploads etc.

-### Restoring data to a new busybox-teamspeack container
+### Restoring data to a new busybox-teamspeak container

 * create a new container